ss2d22/valencia-spoon-os/README.md

    - **The Ethicist** - identifies bias and conflicts of interest
 3. Agents debate each other across 3 rounds
 4. Voice synthesis creates an audio recording of the debate
-5. Final verdict gets stored on Neo blockchain + AIOZ
+5. Final verdict gets stored on Neo blockchain + Mem0

 ## Quick Start